Travis Fimmel’s ‘Danger Close: The Battle Of Long Tan’ Movie Trailer Released

 — Martin Walsh (@martinwalsh) April 23, 2019

-As a result of this, and with no film-making experience, Walsh set about bringing the story to the big screen after hearing that several veterans were also considering publishing their own stories regarding the Battle of Long Tan.
+As a result of this, and with no filmmaking experience, Walsh set about bringing the story to the big screen after hearing that several veterans were also considering publishing their own stories regarding the Battle of Long Tan.

-Initially, a documentary was developed and sold to Australian broadcaster, Foxtel.
+Initially, a documentary was developed and sold to Australian broadcaster Foxtel.
 However, the story would not settle in Walsh’s mind and he was determined to introduce a wider audience to the event which occurred during the Vietnam War.

 According to The Sydney Morning Herald, Danger Close was filmed at the Gold Coast hinterland in Australia.